 Let’s face it: working on a job and running is a business can be very daunting.
 How much time do you really have to strategize for your business, market the business, fulfill clients demands, etc?

 With the growing popularity of virtual assistants, another strategy is to hire someone to do the legwork and groundwork for you while you continue working in your job.
 You can direct the person and make the assistant do some of the work for you, while you work on the business in your spare time.
 You can ask the person to do some of the routine tasks of your business, to gather materials, or even to find clients for you and market the business.
 The person you hire should be reliable, capable and follows directions carefully.
-Just be sure, though, that the person you hire will not run away with your business (a non compete clause might be a good safeguard before hiring the person)!
+Just be sure, though, that the person you hire will not run away with your business (a non-compete clause might be a good safeguard before hiring the person)!

 4. Get a part-time job

-If you want to devote more time in your efforts to start your business while maintaining the security of a regular paycheck, get a part-time job instead.
+If you want to devote more time to your efforts to start your business while maintaining the security of a regular paycheck, get a part-time job instead.
 You can do the groundwork activities of your proposed business, and work for an employer in the afternoon.
 A part-time job can provide you with a base income while you are building up the business.
 You can drop the part-time job if your business income equals or exceeds the income that you receive from your job.

 5. Spin-off plan

 A lot of successful entrepreneurs saw business opportunities while presently employed.
-Perhaps your employer out sources some functions that you can expertly provide.
+Perhaps your employer outsources some functions that you can expertly provide.
 Or a niche in the industry is not being fully explored by your employer.
 You can turn your previous employer into your first major customer, or when ethically possible, take a major client with you from your previous job.

 6. Utilize Your Nest Eggs

 Use a financial resource like savings, a severance package, inheritance, or divorce settlement to yourself when you start a business.
 Such a cash cushion should be large enough to cover your base expenses for at least six to twelve months.
-Of course, time off a job can also provide a cushion, i.e. you might start a business while on sabbatical leave.
+Of course, time-off a job can also provide a cushion, i.e. you might start a business while on sabbatical leave.
 If you have six months or more of income set aside for emergencies, you can also use these reserves to start a business.

 7. Enlist the help of your family